 "Behold, O My people, I will open your graves and cause you to come up from your graves, and bring you into the land of Israel. . . ."
 (Ezekiel 37:12)

-The Bible teaches that the dead are DEAD, and do not go to heaven or hell at death, and that they do not have consciousness until the resurrection.
-As Solomon wrote, the dead know NOTHING (Ecclesiastes 9:5 - 6, 10)!
+The Bible teaches that the dead are just that, dead, and do not go to heaven or hell at death.
+As wise King Solomon wrote, the dead know nothing (Ecclesiastes 9:5 - 6, 10)!

 Do babies understand and know enough about their sins to repent?
 Do they know who Jesus is in order to have saving faith in Him?
-Does the baby of an unsaved person (like an ignorant Chinese peasant) AUTOMATICALLY receive salvation until that child reaches a particular age?
-If this were true, then wouldn't it be BETTER for the child to die very young rather than grow up pagan (not believing in the true God)?
+Does the baby of an unsaved person (like an ignorant peasant) automatically have salvation until that child reaches a particular age?
+If this were true, then wouldn't it be better for the child to die very young rather than grow up disbelieving, and possibly fighting against, God?